AmnaBibi-codes/FraudShield/README.md

 ## 🧠 About

 FraudShield is a community-driven platform for fighting phone scams.
-Instead of every person discovering a scam number the hard way, FraudShield turns individual reports into a **shared, searchable database** — so the next person who gets a suspicious call can check the number first.
+Instead of every person discovering a scam number the hard way, FraudShield turns individual reports into a **shared, searchable database**, so the next person who gets a suspicious call can check the number first.

 ---